DevMikeRoberts/devmikeroberts/README.md

 Hi!
 I'm [Michael Roberts](https://github.com/devmikeroberts).
 I'm a software developer with a passion for coding, learning new technologies, and solving challenging problems.
 Here, you’ll find some of my projects, collaborations, and contributions.

 #### Current Learning:
-- **Artificial Intelligence**: Delving into the world of AI and its real-world applications.
+- **LLMs**: Delving into the world of AI and its real-world applications.
 - **Web Dev**: NextJS and Fullstack Developmnent.
 Implementation of CI/CD Pipelines.

 ## 🌟 Interests